devspace-sh/devspace/README.md

 <br>

 **What does `devspace init` do?**
 DevSpace.cli will automatically detect your programming language and ask for the ports your application is listening on.
-It will then, create an Helm chart and a Dockerfile within your project, if you do not already have one.
+It will then create an Helm chart and a Dockerfile within your project, if you do not already have one.

 ### 4. Create a Space
 This command will create and configure a Kubernetes namespace for you: